ArturDorfman/interview-prepper/content/guide/interview-questions.md

 7. Celebrate Achievements

 #### What methods of project evaluation and planning do you use?
-On our project we've been using Scrum and Kanban.
-As evaluation points we've been using story points and milestones.
+On our project, we've been using Scrum and Kanban.
+As evaluation points, we've been using story points and milestones.

 #### What do you pay attention to when choosing technologies for a project?
 When choosing technologies for a project, it's crucial to consider various factors to ensure the success and efficiency of the development process.

 1. Project Requirements
    * Understand the specific needs and goals of the project.
    * Consider scalability, performance, and security requirements.